topsy-13/naiveautoml/python/naiveautoml/NAS/thoughts.md

 - Could it be possible to define the size of each layer based on the top 5 results layer sizes?
 - What about concatenating the top architectures?
 - What about mixing or alternating the pre-trained layers of the top layers?

+# Optimal Stopping Problem
+The implementation of the optimal stopping problem can effectively reduce the time of identification of the best architecure by approximately 50% in most scenarios.
+This, combined with the One Epoch Training approach and GPU support, enables the execution of 27 architectures that previously required 5 hours to be completed in just 15 seconds.